GuruCharan94/gurucharan94.github.io/_posts/2020-05-02-auto-generate-open-graph-images-with-github-actions.md

 - productivity
 - automation
 - github-actions
-excerpt:

 ogImage:
   title: "**Auto Generate OG image with GitHub Actions**"
   subtitle: "www.gurucharan.in | @gurucharan94"
   filename: "auto-generate-og-image"
   fontSize: "120%"

+excerpt: In this blog post, I show you how I auto-generate a simple, consistent preview image using GitHub Actions for my Jekyll powered blog hosted on GitHub pages.

 ---

 I spend more time making a social media preview image for my blog than actually writing my blog posts.
 And more often than not, I end up with a preview image that I am fully convinced about.
 And then I decide to spend more time on this on my next blog post to get a better preview and round and round it goes.
 Talk about #bikeshedding.

-In this blog post, I show you how to auto-generate a simple, consistent preview image using [GitHub Actions](https://github.com/features/actions) for my Jekyll powered blog hosted on GitHub pages.
+In this blog post, I show you how to auto-generate a simple, consistent preview image using [GitHub Actions](https://github.com/features/actions) for your Jekyll powered blog hosted on GitHub pages.

 ## What are GitHub Actions